The art of Kombucha tea

 Every now and then I while exploring, I'll come across a product that I think could use different design.
 Weather in it’s logo, packaging or overall look.
 This is one of those products that sparked an idea.

 Kombucha wonder drink

 I came across a line of Kombucha teas from the local supermarket that I felt needed a new look.
-I decided to re-design both the logo and the packaging from scratch to make it consistent with the look of the products being sold to its target demographic.
+I decided to re-design both the logo and the packaging from scratch, making them consistent with the look of the products being sold to a similar demographic.
 The inspiration behind the logo was the fermentation process of Kombucha.
 Mixing different tea and flavours that ferment.
-To show off this process, I used angled shapes enclosed in a bottle.
+To show off this process, I used angled shapes enclosed within a bottle.

 This is what the original design looked like.
-It was too plain, and simple and old-timey for a product being marketed for young urban professionals.
-After learning about the process of making Kombucha, it was a clear that they needed a more fun and colourful touch.
+To me, it was too plain, simple and old-timey for a product being marketed for young urban professionals.
+After learning about the process of making Kombucha, it was a clear that it needed a more fun and colourful touch.

 As a set I wanted this product to have a lively look and feel.
 Using different shapes, angles and vibrant colours I wanted to give this old outdated look an update.
-Instead of designing a label for the bottles, I went for a sleeve that conformed to the shape of them bottle which maximized the brand's presence on-shelf.
+Instead of designing a label for the bottles, I went for a sleeve that conformed to the shape of them bottle which maximized the brand's presence on-shelf and stood out.